isomerpages/mlaw-corp/news/speeches/_posts/2015-07-28-Opening-Remarks-by-Senior-Minister-of-State-for-Law-and-Education-Ms-Indranee-Rajah-SC-at-the-13th-South-East-Asia-Survey-Congress-2015.md

 13. My colleagues at the Singapore Land Authority have prepared a video showcasing Singapore’s 3D National Map which will show its applications in more detail.
 Perhaps we can have a look at that.
-[Video screene]
+[Video screened]

     **Conclusion**